El Hadji Diouf: Leeds United

 On 14 December 2012, Diouf signed a new 18-month deal at the club taking him until the end of the 2013–14 season.
-He scored his 7th goal of the season against Brighton on 27 April, but received his first red card as a Leeds player for celebrating it with a rude 'gesture' towards the Brighton fans.
+He scored his seventh goal of the season against Brighton on 27 April, but received his first red card as a Leeds player for celebrating it with a rude 'gesture' towards the Brighton fans.

 In May 2013, after Guinea club AS Kaloum claimed to have signed Diouf, Leeds United and Diouf strenuously dismissed the claim as 'complete rubbish,' stating that Diouf would be playing for Leeds in the 2013–14 season.
 Diouf was ruled out of the entire 2013–14 pre-season due to a shin infection.

 On 15 August 2013, the Yorkshire Evening Post reported that Diouf had been made available for transfer.

-In December 2013, it was revealed that Diouf had missed several Leeds fixtures and training sessions due to unspecified 'personal problems', and in order to attend the funerals of former mentor and Senegal coach Bruno Metsu and former President of South Africa Nelson Mandela.
+In December 2013, it was revealed that Diouf had missed several Leeds fixtures and training sessions due to unspecified "personal problems", and in order to attend the funerals of former mentor and Senegal coach Bruno Metsu and former President of South Africa Nelson Mandela.

 Diouf made his first start for Leeds in several months on 28 January in a 1–1 draw against Ipswich Town.
 It was to be his final game for the club.
 On 16 May 2014, Diouf was released.

-Sabah FA
+Sabah

-In November 2014, Diouf signed a one-year contract with Malaysian side Sabah FA of the Malaysia Premier League, and was named team captain.
-However, Diouf soon found himself embroiled in controversy with his new club after comparing it unfavourably with rival club Johor Darul Takzim II F.C. during an interview with Johor TV.
+In November 2014, Diouf signed a one-year contract with Malaysian side Sabah of the Malaysia Premier League, and was named team captain.
+However, Diouf soon found himself embroiled in controversy with his new club after comparing it unfavourably with rival club Johor Darul Takzim II during an interview with Johor TV.
 Diouf was reported to have said that "he is willing to build a JDT academy on his own land in Senegal and JDT will get the monetary returns from the proceed of selling players to European countries.
 He also said that he is willing to play for JDT without any money because of his love for the state of Johor as well as being impressed by the vision and mission of the club".
 Diouf said this was due to the lack of vision and mission by Sabah Football Association (SAFA).
 Deeming this behaviour "unprofessional," Sabah stripped Diouf of the captaincy in July 2015.